 Integrated Graphics | Intel UHD 730 | Radeon RX Vega 6 Graphics |

 From the spec list, we can see that both processors are quite similar.
 While the Intel CPU has advantages in certain areas, AMD’s CPU tops it in most others.
 With the core and thread count remaining the same for both, the i3 12300 beats the Ryzen 3 5300G in terms of L3 cache memory only.
-On the other hand, the 5300G has a higher base and boost clock speed, while also maintaining a smaller chip architecture.
-Moreover, when it comes to integrated graphics, the RX Vega 6 has a slight advantage over the UHD 730.

 It should also be noted that the 12th Gen Intel CPUs all support DDR4 and DDR5 memory, whereas the 5000 AMD CPUs only support DDR4.
 This is a clear advantage for Intel’s latest line of CPUs as even the newer Ryzen 7000 series can only support DDR5 with no option to support DDR4.
 Long story short, Intel CPUs are a lot more flexible when it comes to memory.